-- Begin at the NP node immediately dominating the pronoun in the parse tree of the sentence S. - Question of the Grant Point Point - Traverse all branches below node X to the left of path p in a left-to-right, breadth-first fashion.4 Propose as the antecedent any NP node encountered that has an NP or S node between it and X. - If the node X is the highest S node in the sentence, traverse the surface parse trees of previous sentences in the text in order of recency, the most recent first; each tree is traversed in a left-to-right, breadth-first manner, and when an NP node is encountered, it is proposed as antecedent.
+- Begin at the NP node immediately dominating the pronoun in the parse tree of the sentence S. - 2 Go up the tree to the first NP or S node encountered.
+Call this node X, and call the path used to reach it p. - Traverse all branches below node X to the left of path p in a left-to-right, breadth-first fashion.
+Propose as the antecedent any NP node encountered that has an NP or S node between it and X. - If the node X is the highest S node in the sentence, traverse the surface parse trees of previous sentences in the text in order of recency, the most recent first; each tree is traversed in a left-to-right, breadth-first manner, and when an NP node is encountered, it is proposed as antecedent.
 If X is not the highest node in the sentence, proceed to step 5.